Our Doctors

 Our team of doctors and staff is dedicated to patient care that is reliable, affordable, and attainable.

-Dr. Karen Rasmussen
+Dr. Karen Rasmussen, ND

 Independent Contractor